miguelcjalmeida/upkeepmod/README.md

 - select a skirmish map or edit a campaign/map
 - click in mods and enable the Upkeep Mod
 - save and have fun

+## Credits
+Thanks Wargroove discord community and Pokachi/AgeOfWargroove for references